ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

 ### Answer

-> Implement a recursive function that prints out every value **stored at on odd INDEX**
+> Implement a recursive function that prints out every value **stored at an odd INDEX**

 ```java
 // you had to realise the question was asking to print values at on odd index not odd values, indices in this question also